eavinti/djstarter/README.md

 ```

 ### Frontend DEV
+#### 🚨 The frontend **must be running** on dev to see the React and Tailwind changes 🚨
 ```
  $ npm install
  $ npm start
+ # Load the react compoents at http://localhost:8080/bundle.js
 ```

 ### Frontend Prod
 ```
  $ npm run build
+ # the generated bundle is in /static/js/bundle.js
 ```